 When you talk to someone at headspace, what you say is kept confidential.
 This means that nothing you say can be passed on to anyone else without your permission.
 We also won’t tell your parents or carers any information about you accessing our service unless you want us to.
 However there are a couple of exceptions.
 If we are seriously worried about your safety or the safety of others, we - by law- try to keep everyone safe.
 This means that we might have to share these concerns with someone else and break this confidentiality to help keep you or others safe.

 7. Do I need a referral to come to headspace?

 You don’t need a referral to see one of our intake workers.
 The intake worker will speak to you regarding the services we can offer based on what you need.
 A mental health treatment plan may need to be created so you can access our ongoing counselling services.

-8. What is a mental health treatment plan (MHTP)?
+8. What is a mental health care plan (MHCP)?

-A mental health treatment plan provides the community with up to 10 counselling services under the “Better Access Mental Health” initiative.
-A MHTP is developed between yourself and your doctor.
+A mental health care plan provides the community with up to 10 counselling services under the “Better Access Mental Health” initiative.
+A MHCP is developed between yourself and your doctor.
 Our intake worker will give you step- by- step instructions on how to get one.
 If you don’t have a doctor, our intake worker will speak to you regarding other options.

 9. What happens in my first appointment with an intake worker?

 When you first visit out centre, you will have a chat with an intake worker about what is happening in your life.
 The intake worker will ask you some questions about what has been going on and will try to work out a plan that will best support your needs moving forward.
 We encourage you to also be a part of the planning process so that you feel comfortable with the decisions being made for your care.

 Absolutely!
 We support many young people with various gender identities and sexual preferences.
 Everyone is welcome at headspace regardless of gender, race or sexuality.
 We even have LGBTQIA Social groups!